drinkbird/drinkbird.github.io/reads.md

 ## My book collection

 Here is a hand-picked collection of the books that have greatly helped me improve my life, both in a professional and a personal level.
 I've read most of them more than once.
 Every single time I get to learn something new by seeing those books in a different light, mostly due to the additional experiences I have acquired between reads.
-I strongly believe that these books are totally worth your time.
+I strongly believe that these books are totally worth the reader's time.

 {% assign book_title = "Soft Skills: The software developer's life manual" %}
 {% assign book_url = "http://geni.us/softskills" %}